nschneble/rails-superstack/README.md

 script/wipedemo.sh --no-confirmation
 ```

-The script should remove all trace of demo code: assets, controllers, models, views, routes, seeds, factories, and specs.
+The script removes all trace of demo code and database artifacts: assets, controllers, models, views, routes, seeds, factories, specs, and demo migrations.

+Cleanup also replaces migration history with a single non-demo baseline and regenerates the schema by dropping and recreating the local database.

 After the script runs successfully, it deletes itself and you’ll be left with a pristine Superstack template.